-This definition demonstrates palliative care as a multidisciplinary approach that may include care provided by physicians, nurses, social workers, psychologists, psychiatrists, pharmacists, spiritual care professionals, and respiratory, physical, and occupational therapists, as well as a variety of other disciplines necessary to manage symptoms.
-All healthcare professionals should focus on patient-centered care and communication, aggressively managing symptoms and coordinating care across care settings to ensure that the patient’s goals of care are being met (National Consensus Project, 2013).
+This definition demonstrates palliative care as an interprofessional approach that includes care provided by physicians, nurses, social workers, psychologists, psychiatrists, pharmacists, spiritual care professionals, and respiratory, physical, and occupational therapists, as well as a variety of other disciplines necessary to prevent and manage symptoms.
+Providing patient-centered care and communication, aggressively managing symptoms, and coordinating care across settings to ensure that the patient’s goals of care are being met are important areas of focus for all healthcare professionals (National Consensus Project, 2018).

-Palliative care and hospice care often are perceived as having the same goals of care.
-However, confusion between these two terms can limit access to these important services.
-Palliative care is a philosophy of care and an organized, highly structured system for delivering care (National Consensus Project, 2013) focused on providing relief from the symptoms and stress of a serious illness (Center to Advance Palliative Care, n.d.).
-Hospice is a form of palliative care that provides care to individuals who have a limited life expectancy (i.e., prognosis of six months or less).
-The value of palliative care in improving quality of life has been supported through clinical research, including its potential to increase life expectancy (Bakitas et al., 2009; Ferrell, et al., 2015; Temel et al., 2010).
-In its landmark report Dying in America, the Institutes of Medicine (2014) noted that “palliative care is associated with a higher quality of life, including better understanding and communication, access to home care, emotional and spiritual support, well-being and dignity, care at time of death, and lighter symptom burden.
+Palliative care and hospice care are often perceived as having the same goals.
+However, confusing the terms limits access to these important services.
+Palliative care is a philosophy of care and an organized, highly structured system for delivering care focused on providing relief from the symptoms and stress of a serious illness (Center to Advance Palliative Care, n.d.).
+Hospice is a form of palliative care that provides care to individuals who have a limited life expectancy (i.e., prognosis of six months or less) (National Consensus Project, 2018).
+Clinical research supports the value of palliative care in improving quality of life, including its potential to increase life expectancy (Vanbutsele et al, 2018).
+In its landmark report Dying in America, the Institute of Medicine (2014) noted that “palliative care is associated with a higher quality of life, including better understanding and communication, access to home care, emotional and spiritual support, well-being and dignity, care at time of death, and lighter symptom burden.
 Some evidence suggests that, on average, palliative care and hospice patients may live longer than similarly ill patients who do not receive such care” (p.
 2).

 Oncology nurses are critical participants in the delivery of palliative care.
-The Oncology Nursing Society’s (2014, 2015a, 2015b) positions on access to quality cancer care, lifelong learning, and certification of oncology nurses provide testimony to the role of oncology nurses in palliative care.
-Of note, a significant amount of content is allocated to palliative care on all of the certification examinations developed by the Oncology Nursing Certification Corporation (2014).
-All oncology nursing certification examinations include content on the physical and psychosocial aspects of palliative care in addition to addressing ethical and legal aspects.
+The Oncology Nursing Society’s (2022a, 2022b) positions on access to quality cancer care and certification of oncology nurses provide testimony to the role of oncology nurses in palliative care.
+Oncology nurse expertise and contributions are especially evident in their roles in oncology subspecialties of medical and radiation oncology.
+All oncology nursing certification examinations provided by the Oncology Nursing Certification Corporation (2022) include content on the physical and psychosocial aspects of palliative care in addition to addressing ethical and legal aspects.

-Center to Advance Palliative Care. (n.d.)
-About palliative care.
-Retrieved from https://www.capc.org/about/palliative-care
+Center to Advance Palliative Care. (n.d.).
+About palliative care. https://www.capc.org/about/palliative-care

 Oncology Nursing Society.
-(2014a).
-Access to quality cancer care [Position statement].
-Retrieved from https://ons.org/advocacy-policy/positions/policy/access
+(2022a).
+Access to quality cancer care [Position statement]. https://ons.org/advocacy-policy/positions/policy/access

 Oncology Nursing Society.
-(2014c).
-Oncology certification for nurses [Position statement].
-Retrieved from https://ons.org/advocacy-policy/positions/education/certification
+(2022b).
+Oncology certification for nurses [Position statement]. https://ons.org/advocacy-policy/positions/education/certification